cariboufute/locale-route/readme.md

 ## Requirements

 - PHP 5.6 or later, fully compatible with PHP 7.0
-- Laravel 5.1 or later
+- Laravel 5.1 to 5.3. *For Laravel 5.4, please check LocaleRoute version 1.1.*

 ## Install